mffiedler/svt-case-doc/cases/conc_build.md

 ## Test parameters

-Check the parameters in the test cases and update them in *conc_builds.sh*:
+Check the parameters in the test case and update them in *conc_builds.sh*:

 * Number of iterations: <code>-n</code>
 * Number of projects: <code>readonly PROJECT_NUM=50</code>